 Finally, eBook by Number – This course is a launchpad for building a business by offering a short book.
 I struggled with several different topics (and have unfinished mini-books on my computer still today).
 I finally locked into a topic that was very relevant to some personal struggles.
 My eBook by Number product was The Perfect Morning Routine: Finding Time for Personal Transformation.

 Pssstttt….If you are ready to shift your life, click on that link to order.
-You will receive a 30 page eBook explaining the process that transformed me into a published writer, a set of worksheets and journal pages for creating your perfect (individualized) morning routine, and a beautiful printable 2019 calendar.
-The complete package is available at $21 for a limited time.
+You will receive a 30 page eBook explaining the process that transformed me into a published writer, a set of worksheets and journal pages for creating your perfect (individualized) morning routine.

 Each of these courses added a new layer to my understanding of blogging as a business.
 They are easily affordable when I plan the purchases into my monthly business budget.